DrKJeff16/lastplace.nvim/README.md

 </div>

 > [!IMPORTANT]
-> I foreseeably plan to maintain this, since the original has been archived.
+> I plan to maintain this in the forseeable future, since the original has been archived.
 >
-> Any support is welcome!
+> Any feedback is welcome!

 ---